SenseML to spreadsheet reference

 sheet lists the output of a single field.
 Sensible outputs a field to this sheet if the field outputs multiple values.
 For example:

-- the Table methods, invoices, and other methods that output nested JSON objects.
+- the table methods and other methods that output nested JSON objects.

 - methods that output arrays of unpredictable length, for example, fields with